-If you are looking for our peer-reviewed, published research here they are in an openly accessible format, along with links to the published works (which are sadly mostly behind paywalls):
+If you are looking for our peer-reviewed, published research papers here they are in an openly accessible format (for the paywall protected articles you can download the accepted manuscript files here), along with links to the published works.
+We have separated them out by topic:

 Our Conversation UK articles: